 Learn a New Skill

-Maybe you’ve been thinking about going back to school or learning a new hobby.
+Maybe you’ve been thinking about going back to school or learning a new hobby as one of your New Year’s resolutions.
 Now is also the perfect time to teach your dog a new skill.
-If your dog doesn’t know “sit,” that’s a good starting point.
-If you have an obedience star, then how about a new sport such as agility or rally obedience?
+If your dog doesn’t know “sit”, that’s a good starting point.
+If you have an obedience star, how about a new sport such as agility or rally obedience?
 One of my very favorite activities to teach is scent discrimination or “nose works.”
 This activity actually encourages my dog to do what she does naturally: use her nose!

-For more information about traveling with pets, see my “8 Handy Tips for Traveling with Pets” blog.
+For more information about traveling with pets, check out my blog 8 Handy Tips for Traveling with Pets.

 Drink More Water

-We know how important it is for us to drink plenty of water, and the same is true for your pet.
+It is important for us to drink plenty of water, and the same is true for your pet.
 Always provide plenty of clean, fresh water for your dogs and cats.
 Did you know that as a general guideline for water consumption, a healthy dog should drink between ½ and 1 ounce of water per pound of body weight each day?
 So a healthy 65-pound Labrador, for example, should drink 33 to 65 ounces of water daily.

 Save More Money

-As a part of our Jeffers family, you know that we are always trying to offer you the best quality products at affordable prices.
-We are doing our very best every day to help you with the “saving money” part of your new life choices!
+As a part of our Jeffers family, you know we always try to offer you the best quality products at affordable prices.
+We do our best every day to help you with the “saving money” part of your New Year’s resolutions!

 This blog is a general guideline only.
 It should not supersede the guidance of a licensed veterinary professional.

-Last Updated on May 8, 2020 by Lauren Murphree
+Last Updated on December 30, 2020 by Rachel Champion